magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/remove-failed-login-attempts-from-the-database.md

 ---
 title: Remove failed login attempts from the database
-labels: Magento Commerce Cloud,Magento Commerce,patch,troubleshooting,known issues,database,2.3.x,2.2.x,failed login
+labels: 2.2.x,2.3.x,Magento Commerce,Magento Commerce Cloud,database,failed login,known issues,patch,troubleshooting
 ---

 <p class="info">This article has been updated on April 13 2020 with a new script called DB_CLEANUP_SCRIPT_v1.
 Please use the attached DB_CLEANUP_SCRIPT_v2 script to clear pre-existing failed login data in additional tables.
 You need to use DB_CLEANUP_SCRIPT_v2, even if you have run DB_CLEANUP_SCRIPT_v1 previously to help ensure additional tables are cleaned up.</p>